bpephold/bpephold/README.md

 - **Company Profile:** Established businesses serving the defense industrial base, including prime contractors, subcontractors, component manufacturers, and mission-critical service providers
 - **Financial Profile:** Revenue of $10-50 million with strong EBITDA margins (typically 15%+ or clear path to margin improvement).
 Transaction sizes typically range from $5 million to $25 million
-- **Contract Base:** Companies with recurring revenue from DoD, DHS, NASA, or other government agencies, as well as prime defense contractors
+- **Contract Base:** Companies with recurring revenue from DOW (Department of War), DHS, NASA, or other government agencies, as well as prime defense contractors
 - **Transaction Types:** Majority and control acquisitions, management buyouts, founder transitions, and strategic recapitalizations

 ### Value Creation Strategy